Grimthorr/laravel-user-settings/README.md

 # laravel-user-settings
-Simple user settings facade for Laravel 6.
+Simple user settings facade for Laravel.
 Settings are stored as JSON in a single database column, so you can easily add it to an existing table (`users` for example).

-**Still using Laravel 4?** Make sure to use [version 1.x](https://github.com/Grimthorr/laravel-user-settings/tree/laravel4) instead (`composer require grimthorr/laravel-user-settings ~1.0`).

 ## Installation
-1. Run `composer require grimthorr/laravel-user-settings` to include this in your project.
+1. Run `composer require ricardoboss/laravel-user-settings` to include this in your project.
 2. Add `'Grimthorr\LaravelUserSettings\ServiceProvider'` to `providers` in `config/app.php`.

   ```php